radumarias/rencfs/README.md

 docker ps
 ```

-In another terminal attach to running container with the above ID
+In another terminal, attach to running container with the above ID

 ```bash
 docker exec -it <ID> /bin/sh